Rayjuxtnx/KAWADY/README.md

 A modern and professional construction consultancy website designed to showcase company services, , analytics, and client contact information.
-Built with **HTML, CSS, and JavaScript**, the website focuses on reliability, clean design, and user engagement.
+Built with **REACT, TAILWIND, and NODEJS**, the website focuses on reliability, clean design, and user engagement.

 ## Features